Insurance – IFRS 4 amendments

 Deciding how to best use the amendments

-When deciding if and how to use the amendments, companies considered:
+When deciding if and how to use the amendments, consider:

 - the costs and benefits of the two optional solutions;

-- the effectiveness of each solution in mitigating any costs arising from the differing effective dates;
+- how effective each solution is in mitigating any costs arising from the differing effective dates;

-- if and how their peers would use the amendments; and
+- if and how your peers will use the amendments; and

-- the expectations and reactions of investors and other users of the financial statements.
+- the expectations and reactions of investors and other users of your financial statements.

-- Judgement was needed to complete the predominance assessment.
-To qualify for the temporary exemption, management had to consider both qualitative and quantitative factors in determining whether the company meets the eligibility criteria.
+- Judgement may be needed to complete the predominance assessment.
+To qualify for the temporary exemption, management will have to consider both qualitative and quantitative factors in determining whether the company meets the eligibility criteria.

-- Applying the temporary exemption for companies within a group structure could have resulted in companies preparing financial reports under both IAS 39 and IFRS 9.
-If applicable, management considered the costs and complexities of these situations at the group and stand-alone reporting levels.
+- Applying the temporary exemption for companies within a group structure could result in companies preparing financial reports under both IAS 39 and IFRS 9.
+If applicable, management will have to consider the costs and complexities of these situations at the group and stand-alone reporting levels.

-If you would like to discuss the IFRS 9 impacts on your business, please speak to your usual KPMG contact.
+If you would like to discuss the possible impacts on your business, please speak to your usual KPMG contact.

 Find out more